-Markers of all colors Lighters
+Markers of all colors Dice, gambling paraphernalia

-Tobacco products/including Vape Pens Skateboards, roller blades, and roller skates suicide, and/or other anti-social behaviors.
+Tobacco products/including Vape Pens Lighters

-Any written material promoting the use of illicit drugs, pornography, Caps, beanies, sweater caps, hair nets, hats of any kind, etc.
+Any written material promoting the use of illicit drugs, Skateboards, roller blades, and roller skates pornography, suicide, and/or other anti-social behaviors.

-Any other item that interferes with instruction.
+Caps, beanies, sweater caps, hair nets, hats of any kind, etc. Any other item that interferes with instructions.